-

 Marion was peacefully euthanized on the evening of April 22nd, after what looked like an “ouchie walk” turned, over the course of a few days, into increasing loss of control and then paralysis in her hindquarters.
 Dr. Julia assured us she was not in pain.
 She enjoyed special treats on her last two days and visits from human friends.
 A necropsy showed that her chest cavity was riddled with tumors.
 Given her presenting symptoms she may have had a tumor also affecting her spinal nerves.
 It was plain that she had had all the good time we could give her.

 Marion was born to Karin and Seneca in 1998 and was the last of her age-mates left alive.
 As a puppy she was outgoing, volatile, and mercurial, with a forceful personality who had to be involved in whatever was happening, and she kept these traits her entire life.
 As she grew up she eventually acquired the nickname “Marion the Barbarian” because she ruled most of her packmates with an iron paw.
+Her mate, Seneca, was not intimidated but he was extremely tolerant of her.
 Visitors used to ask how such a tiny wolf could dominate and intimidate wolves who were much larger.
 “She’s only little on the outside” was my stock answer.

 Fortunately for us, Marion seemed to like most humans better than wolves (except Seneca).
 Monty was her favorite person in the whole world.
 This came in very handy given Marion’s mercurial mood shifts.
 Even for a wolf, Marion was fast.
 Her mood could change so quickly that the wolves themselves seemed to want as much advance notice as they could get of when a change was coming.
+Monty could handle Marion even when she was angry, and he often pushed her limits, winding her up and then rewarding her for calming back down.
 Learning to calm down was a skill we were grateful she could master.
 We could work on training her to remain calm, but in inevitably there were times when she cast calm to the winds and we had to deal with a highly aroused Marion in full Barbarian mode.
+With this in mind, Monty working with Marion’s arousal levels, revving her up and having her calm down from this state, was extremely useful.

 Marion’s relationship with Seneca’s brother, Miska, changed in interesting ways through the years.
 From her youth she looked for opportunities to dominate the male wolves, except Seneca, and she often used Seneca’s proximity to assert herself over Miska.
+This was especially effective during the breeding season when Seneca got grumpy with anyone who took Marion’s attention off him and off the business of mating!
+With Seneca not letting Marion get much more than a body length away from him, Marion could go around threatening other wolves and Seneca would act as an “enforcer,” not necessarily because he wanted to help Marion “run for higher office,” but because he was defending his prospects of mating with her and this defense included discouraging interruptions of any sort.
+But when Seneca eventually passed away, Marion and Miska would court and mate during the breeding season.
+For at least that slice of time they seemed to see each other, not through rose-colored glasses, but through a rosy haze of hormones that made each other’s company not just tolerable, but enjoyable.
 Outside of breeding season they usually tolerated each other and sometimes even played together nicely.
 But Miska did tend to tense up when Marion was excited.
 He knew from years of experience that she could go from happy excitement to aggression in about 0.0001 seconds.
 His response was heightened vigilance and some subtle warning signals to Marion that he was ready to defend himself if necessary.

 Marion helped blow the mistaken notion that wolves can’t or won’t pay attention to human social signaling out of the water.
 Years ago Dr. Clive Wynne, Monique Udell, and Nicole Dorey (both of whom now have Ph.D.’s) came to revisit the question of whether wolves can be as adept as dogs at using human social signaling.
 Specifically, could and would wolves follow a human’s pointing finger to locate a treat?
 Marion made one error in her repeated trials of following points to get treats.
 Her one mistake was, I think, almost necessary to check what the “rules of engagement” were for this game.
 After the one mistake, she proceeded to rack up a perfect score.
 Not only that, she learned very quickly that after getting her treat she needed to return to her human handler and wait for the next trial to be set up.
 Marion stopped waiting for us to call her.
 She’d dart down, collect her treat for correctly following a point, then about face and return to her handler.
 The handler’s presence seemed little more than a formality to Marion.
 After her spectacular performance the researchers got to meet Marion, who was happy to hold court, but wanted to know if she could still go on earning treats!

 After outliving both Seneca and Miska, Marion lived in an enclosure alone, but within sight of other wolves at East Lake.
+She was particularly interested in Dharma, probably because Dharma was willing to posture and fence fight with Marion.
 Marion kept very busy watching other wolves.
 As she got into her mid teens, her howls became less powerful — a lot of our wolves who live past 14 show some degree of paralysis in their vocal cords, gradually losing the power to vocalize.
 Marion’s howls became softer and more breathy, but her ability to growl did not diminish!
 She was active and tough right up to the end.
 In January 2014, she stared down the polar-vortex-driven storm that shut down west central Indiana for a while.
 She did not sleep in her warm, insulated hut; instead, she slept in the lee of one little flake of straw, while the wind howled around her.
 Later she was up and busily trotting around, looking for something to “snoopervise”.
 This past fall she served as the “pace wolf” for our Walk for Wolves fundraiser.

 Marion – brilliant, tough, athletic – was one of the most memorable wolves we’ve raised.
 Given her personality, it seems strange to wish her to “rest in peace,” but maybe spirits like hers get to hunt shooting stars.
 Marion, we will never forget you!